Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

 When a visitor visits a page that contains the query string mohide=true, no opt-in campaign will be shown to them.

-For example, if in your email newsletter, you are linking to a landing page of your website with URL https://mailoptin.io/lead-generation-wordpress/, adding “mohide=true” query string like so https://mailoptin.io/lead-generation-wordpress/?mohide=true will hide all optin forms that would have been shown on the page.
+For example, if in your email newsletter, you are linking to a landing page of your website with a URL https://mailoptin.io/lead-generation-wordpress/, adding a “mohide=true” query string like so https://mailoptin.io/lead-generation-wordpress/?mohide=true will hide all optin forms that would have been shown on the page.

 Show or hide campaigns on pages containing specific query strings

-To give you complete control of how your opt-in campaigns are targeted, MailOptin allows you to specify your own query strings for each campaign you create.
+To give you complete control of how your opt-in campaigns are targeted, MailOptin allows you to specify your query strings for each campaign you create.

 You can also choose whether the form should be displayed or hidden if a user visits a page with the query string you provide.